ArnoldDP/OStim-Community-Modlist/README.md

  This list is not finished, there might be more bugs than whatever is listed below.

- ENBSeries may fail to install throuhg wabbajack, but dont panic!
+ ENBSeries may fail to install through wabbajack, but dont panic!
 Theres an easy workaround where you just have to manually download the ENB binaries and drop the .zip folder into the wabbajack download folder.
 After you do that, you need to create an empty text file with the exact same name as the enbseries zip file, and add a .meta extension to the end of it.
 If done correctly, it should look like this

 ![image](https://user-images.githubusercontent.com/122011472/222934459-a70e81e6-259a-43a0-abf6-582e0e1a9a96.png)